joinpursuit/Pursuit-Core-Web/full_stack_express/intro-to-internet-and-servers/README.md

 ### Types of Servers

 1. **Web server**: Web servers show pages and run apps through web browsers.
-The server your browser has made a request to, is a web server that's delivering this page and any images you see on it.
+For example, if you are viewing this page on GitHub, your computer has made a request to the GitHub server for it to respond with this particular page.
 2. **Email server**: Email servers facilitate the sending and receiving of email messages.
 3. **FTP server**: FTP servers support the moving of files through File Transfer Protocol tools